EF-Tu receptor

-EF-Tu receptor, abbreviated as EFR, is a pattern-recognition receptor (PRR) that binds to the prokaryotic protein EF-Tu (elongation factor thermo unstable) in Arabidopsis thaliana.
-This receptor is an important part of the plant immune system as it allows the plant cells to recognize and bind to EF-Tu, preventing genetic transformation and protein synthesis in pathogens such as Agrobacterium.
+EF-Tu receptor, abbreviated as EFR, is a pattern-recognition receptor (PRR) that binds to the prokaryotic protein EF-Tu (elongation factor thermo unstable) in Arabidopsis thaliana (and other members of Brassicaceae).
+This receptor is an important part of the plant immune system as it allows the plant cells to recognize and bind to EF-Tu, preventing genetic transformation by and protein synthesis in pathogens such as Agrobacterium.

 Background

 The plant Arabidopsis thaliana has a genome with only around 135 megabase pairs (Mbp), making it small enough to fully synthesize.
 It also makes it relatively easy to study, leading to its use as a common model organism in the field of plant genetics.
 One important use of A. thaliana is in the study of plant immunity.
 Plant pathogens are able to travel through a plant's vascular system, but plants do not have specific immune cells that can travel this way.
 Plants also do not have an adaptive immune system, so other forms of immunity are required.
-One is the use of pattern-recognition receptors (PRR) to bind to pathogen-associated molecular patterns (PAMP), which are highly-conserved structures on the outside of many invasive organisms.
+One is the use of pattern-recognition receptors (PRR) to bind to pathogen-associated molecular patterns (PAMP), which are highly conserved structures on the outside of many invasive organisms.
 This form of immunity acts on intercellular pathogens, which are ones outside of individual plant cells.
 PRRs are transmembrane proteins, which have an anchor inside the cell and portions that extend beyond the membrane.
 They are part of the innate immune system and bind to and prevent the proliferation of pathogens with the PAMPs that they can bind.

 EF-Tu, a very common and highly conserved protein, is an example of a PAMP that can be found in numerous pathogens.
 Its function as an elongation factor means that it helps create new proteins during translation in the ribosome.
 When a protein is being formed, amino acids are connected in a long sequence, known as a protein's primary structure.
 Elongation factors help coordinate the movement of transfer RNAs (tRNA) and messenger RNAs (mRNA) so they stay aligned as the ribosome translocates along the mRNA chain.
 Due to its importance in ensuring the accuracy of translation and preventing mutations, EF-Tu is a good target of both immune systems and drug therapies designed to prevent infections and subsequent diseases.